 That’s right.
 Thomas Edison balanced it.
 Are you surprised?
 After all, he’s an inventor.

-Breakout Florida was a very pleasant surprise.
+Code to Escape was a very pleasant surprise.
 The games were fun.
 They were modest in scale, sure, but they were fun, good games.

 The mom & pop staff is wonderful.
 They designed, installed and themed the rooms themselves.
 They figured out the puzzle tech on their own.
 It’s a true family affair, which is something we always appreciate when done correctly.